 This section of the website provides information about the RPC Businesses, how they are regulated, their offices around the world, how to make a complaint and other important regulatory and legal matters.

 About the RPC Businesses

-The RPC Businesses are a network of affiliated firms, comprising Reynolds Porter Chamberlain LLP and Reynolds Porter Chamberlain Consulting LLP in England, Reynolds Porter Chamberlain in Hong Kong, RPC Premier Law Pte Ltd in Singapore and RPC France SAS in France.
+The RPC Businesses are a network of affiliated firms, comprising Reynolds Porter Chamberlain LLP and Reynolds Porter Chamberlain Consulting LLP in England, Reynolds Porter Chamberlain in Hong Kong and RPC Premier Law Pte Ltd in Singapore.
 Further details of each Business are provided below.

 Reynolds Porter Chamberlain LLP (trading name "RPC")